ionos-cloud/sdk-ruby/README.md

 # Ruby API Client For IONOS Cloud

 **NOTE:
-_Be aware that the SDK Ruby v6 will become main branch and it will using the latest stable API Version_**
+_Be aware that the SDK Ruby v6 will become main branch and it will be using the latest stable API Version_**

 Ionoscloud - the Ruby gem for the CLOUD API